chabeezy/tekton-demo-nodejs/README.md

 # Tekton Demo

-Demo of testing and running a Hello World Node app using Tekton.
+Demo of building, testing and running a Hello World Node app using Tekton.

 Tekton is a powerful yet flexible Kubernetes-native open-source framework for creating continuous integration and delivery (CI/CD) systems.
 It lets users build, test, and deploy across multiple cloud providers or on-premises